-- NEW: Cruise ship captain's attorney calls house arrest ruling "quite positive"
+- Cruise ship captain's attorney calls house arrest ruling "quite positive"

 - An Italian court orders the captain of the shipwrecked Costa Concordia to remain on house arrest